mdcdi1315/mdex/Docs/GeneralDevelopment/CreatingBiomes.md

 ### Additional notes about Mining Dimension Biomes

 > [!WARNING]
-Any new biome you specify for the Mining Dimension it should be also declared in the `mdcdi1315_md:mining_dimension_biomes` tag. <br />
+Any biome(s) you specify for the Mining Dimension should be also declared in the `mdcdi1315_md:mining_dimension_biomes` tag. <br />
-This tag is used by the mod to identify the mining dimension biomes and to apply to them some proper settings making these suitable to be finally generated in the mining dimension biome.
+This tag is used by the mod to identify the mining dimension biomes and to apply to them some proper settings making these suitable to be finally generated in the mining dimension.

 > [!NOTE]
 For your biome to generate, you must appropriately declare it in the overridden dimension file you earlier defined.